Feel like your husband plays video games all the time?

 I’ve often found that a better strategy is to try to replace it with something.
 So instead of saying, let’s keep these hours just for us, say, “I’d like to help at youth group once a week with you”, or “I’d like to take a walk every evening after dinner together”, or “I’d like to start playing squash twice a week”.
 When he’s out of the house, he’s not on the game.
 And then you can spend some time together, and he will be slowly breaking his reliance on games.
 Then, when you are at home, it can be his choice to play the games.

-Another option is to play it together with him at times.
+Another option is to join him!
 I don’t think this will fix everything, because you do need to spend time away from the games (laundry does need to get done, you do need time to talk, you do need to eat together), but at least you could share part of it with him.
 It also won’t work if it’s a genuine addiction he has, but many of my readers have said that they dealt with the problem by joining him, and he sticks to more reasonable hours now and he likes that she’s a part of it.
 For some, then, this may be a solution.

 4. Keep Talking